All About It

 • Best Season Summer (May, June, July) Monsoon (Aug, Sept, Oct)

-Badrinath: Located on the banks of the Alaknanda River, Badrinath Temple is dedicated to Lord Vishnu and is one of the four Char Dham pilgrimage sites.
-This sacred temple, surrounded by the majestic Neelkanth Peak, offers a profound spiritual experience.
+Located on the banks of the Alaknanda River, the Badrinath Temple is dedicated to Lord Vishnu and is one of the most important shrines of bhagwan vishnu ji.
+Surrounded by the majestic Neelkanth Peak, this temple offers a profound spiritual experience.

 Highlights